steve1281/helloworld_package/TUTORIAL.md

 Re-run python setup.py sdist
 Have a look at what is inside the tar:
 $ tar tzf dist/helloworld-0.0.1.tar.gz
-...
-@todo
-...

 By default, its not including LICENSE.txt or test_helloworld.py

-In order to include these missing files:
+In order to include these missing files, a Manifest is needed.

-So, to modify this we need to create a Manifest, which is "fiddly".
-So, use tools:
+Use tool:

 $ pip install check-manifest  # add to dev deps ?
 $ check-manifest --create